Learn How to Force Spring Blossoms Indoors

 Here’s How:

-1. Fill the container with sand, decorative pebbles, or marbles.
-This is the only potting medium you’ll need.
+1. Fill the container with sand, decorative pebbles, or marbles, the only potting medium you’ll need.

-2. Place the bulbs, pointed side up, one inch apart on top of the potting medium.
+2. Place seven to nine bulbs, pointed side up, not touching, on top of the potting medium.

-3. Fill the container with water until it touches the bottoms of the bulbs.
+3. Fill the container with water until it barely touches the bottom of the bulbs.
+The water will need to be just high enough to keep the roots wet.

-6. Maintain the water level to keep the bottoms of the bulbs wet.
+7. Maintain the water level to keep the roots wet.

 7. Rotate the container to prevent leaning, and stake as needed.